 Other highlights include hiking trails, tide pools, a vintage lighthouse, WWII-era military structures, the Visitor Center, and even seasonal whale watching.
 Visiting here is a fantastic way to spend a half-day in the San Diego sunshine.

-In this guide, I’ll share includes historical facts, a list of things to do, and important information for visitors to Cabrillo National Monument.
+In this guide, I’ll share historical facts, a list of things to do, and important information for visitors to Cabrillo National Monument.
 You’ll want to check directly with the park’s website to see what is open and on offer during your stay.

 Who Was Juan Rodriguez Cabrillo?